egonelbre/egonelbre.com/content/draft/basics-of-usability.md

 Use the **5-second rule**: if it takes you more than 5 seconds to think of an appropriate icon for something, it is unlikely that an icon can effectively communicate that meaning.

 [**Icon Usability**
-_In addition to conveying brand personality through color and style, icons must first and foremost communicate meaning…_www.nngroup.com](https://www.nngroup.com/articles/icon-usability/ "https://www.nngroup.com/articles/icon-usability/")[](https://www.nngroup.com/articles/icon-usability/)
+_In addition to conveying brand personality through color and style, icons must first and foremost communicate meaning ..._www.nngroup.com](https://www.nngroup.com/articles/icon-usability/ "https://www.nngroup.com/articles/icon-usability/")[](https://www.nngroup.com/articles/icon-usability/)

 > Humans are not perfect, but humane interfaces accommodate for that.